KILTprotocol/local-parachain-setup/README.md

 Depending on the chain spec for the KILT collator, you either need to do this in the [Polkadot](https://github.com/paritytech/polkadot) or the [kilt-node](https://github.com/KILTprotocol/mashnet-node/tree/develop/.maintain/reset-spec) repo.
 **We recommend to stick with a dev spec for simplicity.**

-After building the spec, please move it inside the [specs](./specs) directory.
+After building the spec, please move it inside the [specs](./specs) directory which will be mounted inside the KILT docker image.

 ### Dev Spec